flufftronix/yerp/README.md

 #### - [Hardware tested & used so far](documentation/hardware.md)

 #### - Coming Soon:
-- YERP!'s Smart Spotting diagrammed and explained
+- YERP!'s Smart Spotting diagrammed and explained, compared/contrasted with other frameworks
 - Project Roadmap
 -  How to get involved and support (in the mean time [please contact via email!](mailto:hello@cool.industries))